joelparkerhenderson/maturity-models/enterprise_architecture/togaf_maturity_models.md

 Credit: http://www.opengroup.org/architecture/0310wash/presents/Judith_Jones-Maturity_Models.pdf

-## Level O = None
+## Level O: None

 No Enterprise Architecture in place.

 1. No recognition for the need for Enterprise Architecture.
 Success depends on individual efforts.
 2. Enterprise Architecture Development methods ignored.
 3. Business requirements specific to a problem.
 4. Stakeholders limited to users of the solution.
 5. Product focussed.
 6. Specifications delivered after the solution.
 7. Governance seen as bureaucracy.
 8. Architecture projects considered to be time-wasting – lets get down to that code!